anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-25-inspec-basics-5.markdown

 Y'all...

 Today's an exciting day.
-The very hard-working [Christoph Hartmann](https://twitter.com/chri_hartmann) was kind enough to meet with me and teach me how to build a profile out of all of my [InSpec](https://www.chef.io/inspec/) commands!
+The very hard-working [Christoph Hartmann](https://twitter.com/chri_hartmann) was kind enough to meet with me and teach me how to build a profile out of all of my [InSpec](https://www.chef.io/inspec/) controls!

 I gotta say..it's so easy.
 Like so easy that he described it and I understood it without asking questions, and I wasn't bluffing, either.